 Aside from the impact of Covid-19 and its legal implications, we have been asked several legal questions during the first three months of this year related to employment or banking operations.
 In these questions and answers, we will focus on the rights granted to the employer to compel the employee to take paid leave and the remuneration to be paid to the employee during such leave.
 On the banking side, we will tackle issues related to the termination of a credit agreement for an indefinite period, the right for the bank to refuse payment of an unconditional guarantee, and the time bar granted to a creditor in order to claim his debt and to benefit from the surety issued in his favour.

-News / COVID 19: Impact on BREXIT
+Insights / COVID 19: Impact on BREXIT

 The impact of the COVID-19 pandemic has clearly influenced the Brexit timetable.
 The possibility of concluding an agreed framework to govern the future relationship between the UK and EU and the necessary systems to implement the framework before 31 December 2020 looked ambitious even before the coronavirus crisis struck.
 Attempting to meet the deadline when a public health emergency exists appears even more challenging.